Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 The above design also naturally helps to reduce DDP communication overhead.
 More specifically, when transitioning from T0 to T1, processes 0 and 1 destroy the existing DDP instances, and active processes construct a new DDP training group using cached pipelined model (AutoPipe stores frozen model and cached model separately).

-We uses the following APIs to implement the design above.
+We use the following APIs to implement the design above.

 ```python
 import torch.distributed as dist